 Your dog being pregnant may not even be a thought in your mind if it's not planned.
 So, it may go undetected until your dog begins to show symptoms.
-Whether planned or unplanned, the question is, how long after mating can you tell a dog is pregnant?
+Whether you expected it or not, the question is, how soon after mating can you tell a dog is pregnant?

 1. Decreased Appetite and Vomiting